KoujiSano/KoujiSano/README.md

 ##

 - 🔭 I’m currently working on ...
 Orleans , Azure
+- 🏫 I'm a lecturer at Kyoto College of Design & Technology.
 - 🏢 I developed [usebootstrap](https://usebootstrap.org/)
 - 🌱 I’m currently learning ... .Net on Linux
 - 👯 I’m looking to collaborate on ...